 To meet legal, regulatory and security processing requirements;

-To personalize and improve any interaction with us, including through use of emails, website(s), apps and systems;
+To personalize and improve any interaction and/or user experience with us, including through direct interactions, use of emails, website(s), apps and systems;

 To perform website analytics and measure website performance, to understand an individual’s preferences and improve our products and services; and